We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 Payout: in-app balance with redemption options depending on campaign rules and local availability.

 Why it can work: the best use case is scanning where you already go.
 If you avoid extra trips and only scan during your normal routine, the effort stays near zero.
+Learn more about how VISU rewards work.

 2. Fetch Rewards